pan-xiang/pan-xiang.github.io/_pages/about.md

   <div class="pub-item">
     <h3>
-      <a href="https://dl.acm.org/doi/10.1145/3610977.3634986" target="_blank" style="color: black">What Is Your Other Hand Doing, Robot?
+      <a href="https://dl.acm.org/doi/10.1145/3610977.3634986" target="_blank">What Is Your Other Hand Doing, Robot?
 A Model of Behavior for Shopkeeper Robot's Idle Hand</a>
     </h3>
     <p><strong>Xiang Pan *</strong>, Malcolm Doering, and Takayuki Kanda</p>
     <p><em>ACM/IEEE International Conference on Human-Robot Interaction, Colorado, USA, 2024</em></p>